 Respondent(s) shall coordinate their numbering to avoid duplication in numbering.
 Additionally, the parties shall coordinate exhibits to avoid unnecessary duplication (e.g., patents; file wrappers).
 See Ground Rule 9.4.1.
 Further, all exhibits or copies of exhibits shall be clear and legible.
-Each exhibit shall be assigned no more than one number.
+Lastly, each exhibit may be assigned no more than one number.